Get a free, no obligation personal loan quote with rates as low as 9.99%

 This means you’ll be able to renegotiate your contract or switch lenders within a shorter amount of time, without having to pay any extra fees.
 The downside here is that, if interest rates go up, you may have to renegotiate at a higher interest rate.

-This means that you may be able to lock-in a favourable interest rate for a longer period of time, saving you money and helping you budget according to your strengthened knowledge of your typical housing costs.
+This means that you may be able to lock-in a favourable interest rate for a longer period of time.
+This will save you money and help you budget according to your typical housing costs.
 The downside is that you may be charged a prepayment penalty if you make any changes to your contract before your term is up.

 Amortization Period